wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 ## Objectives
 * Create a secure Jupyter notebook server with a Juila kernel installed
 * Demonstrate acquiring a Let's Encrypt certificate via Terraform
-* Make it easy to provide Julia enabled notebooks to researchers and developers in compute intensive fields

 ## Before you begin

 ## Costs

 ## Configure Terraform variables
 The ```variables.tf``` file defines a collection of variables Terraform uses when creating a notebook server.